Eman288/Travel-Management-System/README.md

 ## Introduction

 Welcome to the Travel Management System!
 This project is designed to manage and streamline travel arrangements, including booking flights, accommodations, and other travel-related activities.
-The system aims to provide an efficient way to handle travel logistics for user.
+The system aims to provide an efficient way to handle travel logistics for users.

 ## Features